Hong Kong's pro-democracy activist Joshua Wong barred from election | DW | 29.10.2019

 Pro-democracy activist Joshua Wong said on Tuesday that he had been disqualified from running in Hong Kong's district council elections.
 The vote is set to take place in November.

-Wong has been at the forefront of the 2014 pro-democracy Umbrella Movement and has been outspoken over the course of the territory's months-long protests against the government this year.
+Wong was at the forefront of the 2014 pro-democracy Umbrella Movement and has been outspoken over the course of the territory's months-long protests against the government this year.

 Read more: Macau: Is Hong Kong's neighbor China's 'poster child'?